CuB1z/URJC-Invaders/README.md

 ## 📜 License

-Notion Lovers (c) by Diego Sánchez, Jaime Portillo, Daniel Santos
+URJC Invaders (c) by Diego Sánchez, Jaime Portillo, Daniel Santos

-Notion Lovers is licensed under a
+URJC Invaders is licensed under a
 Creative Commons Attribution-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this